-- The ability to detect, protect and correct devices across the network from malware and viruses, regardless of the device or operating system.
+- Capability to detect, protect, and remediate devices across the network from malware and viruses, irrespective of the device or operating system.

-- Browser based web security to protect users from malicious content on the web
+- Browser-based web security to shield users from malicious content encountered online.

-- Data loss prevention and data classification to prevent breaches
+- Implementation of data loss prevention and data classification measures to avert breaches.

-- Integrated firewall that blocks hostile attacks on the network
+- Integrated firewall that actively blocks hostile attacks targeting the network.

-- Email gateway software that blocks phishing attacks and prevents social engineering attempts that seek to trick your employees
+- Email gateway software that thwarts phishing attacks and safeguards against social engineering attempts aimed at deceiving employees.

-- Actionable threat forensics that gives network administrators the ability to quickly isolate and remove threats and infections
+- Actionable threat forensics, enabling network administrators to swiftly isolate and eliminate threats and infections.

-- Safeguards against unintentional or malicious actions by former or present employees
+- Safeguards against inadvertent or malicious actions by current or former employees.

-- Email and disk encryption to prevent data exfiltration
+- Email and disk encryption to prevent unauthorized data extraction.

 If you would like more information about Endpoint Security & Protection, please fill out the form on this page and someone will get back with you promptly or call us at 314-492-2506 to speak with someone immediately.